Equivariant symmetry-aware head pose estimation for fetal MRI: Methods

-\paragraph{Object frame} We place the origin of the target object frame at the center-of-mass (CoM) of the brain.
+We place the origin of the target object frame at the center-of-mass (CoM) of the brain.
 We define the GT orthonormal basis $e_x, e_y$, and $e_z$ as the unit vectors pointing along the left$\rightarrow$right (L$\rightarrow$R), posterior$\rightarrow$anterior (P$\rightarrow$A), and inferior$\rightarrow$superior (I$\rightarrow$S) anatomical orientations of the brain, respectively (Fig.~\ref{fig:overview}).
 This follows Eq.~(\ref{eq:rot_param}), where $e_x$ is parallel and $e_y,e_z$ are orthogonal to the left-right axis, respectively.
-See Appendix~\ref{sec:annotations} for details.
+Appendix~\ref{sec:annotations} provides further details.